The following images and comments are meant to supplement

 Reuben has passed on some of his remaining work to Dr. Kent Clark of

 Trinity Western University of British Columbia, Canada.
-Dr. Swanson is
+Dr. Swanson was

-presently hard at work finishing up the Pauline epistles (circa 2006).
+hard at work finishing up the Pauline epistles (circa 2008).

 and behind-the-scenes "stuff" about Reuben, go to the large HTML file in